-- Principal, Classroom Teacher, his/her/their Parents/Guardians and any other appropriate staff to discuss the referrals and develop a plan/contract. - Student Assistance Team.
-Additional referrals may result in a referral to the Student Assistant Team to discuss other possible interventions such as a behavior management program, additional participation in the "Social Skills" program, a mentorship, screenings or evaluations, or other disciplinary action deemed appropriate by administration.
-A progressive discipline continuum provides consequences that range from a warning to suspension or expulsion.
+Student Assistance Team.
+Additional referrals may result in a referral to the Student Assistant Team to discuss other possible interventions such as a behavior management program, meetings with the School Counselor or Social Worker, screenings or evaluations, or other disciplinary action deemed appropriate by administration.
+A progressive discipline continuum provides consequences that range from a warning to DPS points, to suspension or expulsion.
 All MLSS interventions regarding behavior will apply and need to have been implemented before a referral to the Student Assistance Team is indicated.